alexlehner3868/ChatRoomApplication/README.md

 ## Work For Team Members
 ### Alex Lehner
-* The client component will focus on command parsing, message display, and sending requests to server.
+* The client component will focus on command parsing, async message display, and sending requests to server.
 ### Mahmoud Anklis
 * Responsible for designing and implmenting the SQL schema, and authentacation system.
 ### Mohamad Alkahil